wehostvoip/fsteams/README.md

 cd /usr/src/freeswitch-teams/freeswitch

 ### 2 - The FreeSwitch contained in the project must be compiled on a Debian 10 platform.
-It contains modification in the sofia module to allow the refer without a username and add the domain in Contact
+It contains a few modifications in the sofia module to properly work with teams.

 In the direcotry /usr/src/freeswitch-teams/freeswitch